 Yana Skakun

-From the weir at Pulteney Bridge to the crescents of Bath's Georgian hillside, I'd love to create images that capture you in this extraordinary city.
-Get in touch to plan your session.
+From the weir at Pulteney Bridge to the crescents on Bath's Georgian hillside, I would love to help you plan a session that makes the most of this city.
+Get in touch and we can talk through timing, locations, and what would suit you both best.

 Yana Skakun